© Dominik Ketz

 • 40 / 100

-After leaving Neuland Park, you cycle by the "Alleedhünn" in Stadtpark and the BayArena through the Dhünnpark landscape with Morsbroich Castle at its centre.
+After leaving the Neulandpark, you cycle along the "Alleedhünn" past the Stadtpark and the BayArena to the Dhünnpark landscape with Morsbroich Palace at its center.

-Further along the Dhünn through the centre of Leverkusen-Schlebusch, you leave the urban surroundings in the direction of Odenthal past the former Osenau weir.
-By the Parish Church of St. Pankras, you cycle upriver and see Schloss Strauweiler in the distance.
+Continuing along the Dhünn and through the center of Leverkusen-Schlebusch, you leave the urban area in the direction of Odenthal past the former Osenau weir.
+Cycle upstream past the parish church of St. Pankratius and see Strauweiler Castle in the distance.

-Before you come to the monastery landscape of Altenberg, the remains of what was the ancestral castle of the Count of Berg and thus the cradle of the Bergisches Land lie hidden at the foot of the Bülsberg.
-Visit the cathedral with the largest church window north of the Alps in Altenberg or the German fairytale forest and stop off at one of the many restaurants and cafés along the way.
+Before you reach the monastery landscape of Altenberg, the remains of the ancestral castle of the Counts of Berg and thus the cradle of the Bergisches Land lie somewhat hidden at the foot of the Bülsberg.
+In Altenberg, visit the cathedral with the largest stained glass window north of the Alps or the German Fairytale Forest and stop off at one of the many restaurants and cafés.

-The route then takes you further along the Dhünn to Schöllerhof.
-Here, you can experience the beautiful Helenental valley with traces of the former powder mill, past the conference hotel and restaurant Maria in der Aue until you come to the dam walls of the Große Dhünntalsperre.
-Enjoy the view of the second largest drinking water reservoir in Germany and the surrounding nature conservation area.
+The route continues along the Dhünn to Schöllerhof.
+Here you "experience" the beautiful Helenental valley with its traces of the former powder mills, past the Maria in der Aue conference hotel and restaurant, until you reach the dam wall of the Große Dhünntalsperre.
+Here you can enjoy the view of the second largest drinking water reservoir in Germany and the surrounding nature reserve.

 Weather